networknext/next/docs/operator_guide_to_bare_metal_relays.md

 }
 ```

-This creates a place for you to define datapacket relays when you create them later on, and pulls in the datacenter definitions you added in the previous step.

 Next, link up the datapacket relays and datacenters to the Network Next terraform provider by adding entries for datapacket in the local vars.

-These variables are used to create the sets of all relays and all datacenters in the Network Next database, and it's how the Postgres SQL database is defined via terraform.
+These variables are used to create the sets of all relays and all datacenters in the Network Next Postgres database.

 ```
 # =======================